 - Hit-a-thons and baseball fundraisers

 - Online raffle fundraisers

 A fundraising thermometer is a great tool to implement on your crowdfunding website to motivate your participants and donors.
-Now that you’ve established the fundraising goals you want to achieve, you must continue to monitor the goals and chart your progress, and remind your supporters to do the same.
+Once you’ve established the fundraising goals you want to achieve, you must continue to monitor the goals and chart your progress, and remind your supporters to do the same.
 By tracking your progress, participants can see how close they are to reaching the goals set forth and they may increase their fundraising efforts and try to raise more funds.
-Associating fundraising goals with planned projects or outcomes will really encourage your supporters to help your organization to reach its goal.
+Associating fundraising goals to planned projects or outcomes encourages your supporters to help your organization reach its goal.